scottdarby/Stylish-Select/readme.txt

 ** It's prepared to be showed inside hidden elements (perfect for filter elements) ** This is a jquery bug.
 It's impossible to set height and width if it's inside a hidden element.

-And I've changed plugin to allow this.
+I've changed plugin to allow this.

+Any question: @raulbarrosoleon